 Ajax home fixtures at Johan Cruyff Arena Amsterdam:

-KLM Open – European Tour event (101st edition) will be held at Bernardus Golf in Cromvoirt (Den Bosch) on 17-20 Sep 2020.
+[X] KLM Open – European Tour event (101st edition) due at Bernardus Golf in Cromvoirt (Den Bosch) on 17-20 Sep 2020 has been cancelled.

 Friday Night Run – a free monthly 1 hour run organised by running group Phanos.
 Meet at Olympic Stadium Amsterdam at 1930 on Friday 11 Sep 2020.

-Amsterdam City Swim – Charity 2km outdoor swim event in the city featuring up to 3,000 participants.
+[X] Amsterdam City Swim – Charity 2km outdoor swim event in the city featuring up to 3,000 participants.
 The swim is from from Marine Etablissement Amsterdam to the Keizersgracht/Reguliersgracht.
-The program runs 0900-1700 on Sunday 6 Sep 2020.
+The 2020 event due on Sunday 6 Sep 2020 has been cancelled.

 See the full annual sport calendar for Amsterdam